Zero Mostel did not receive an Oscar nomination, despite being nominated for a Golden Globe, portraying Max Bialystock in The Producers.

 Throughout the film he has excellent chemistry with Gene Wilder as Bloom.
 Mostel does well actually though by toning down his performance ever so slightly when going toe to toe with Wilder, as it is impossible to out manic the master of manic, Gene Wilder.
 They play well off of each other in both the scenes where they are working together as they create a fairly genuine friendship between the two, and the scenes where they fight.
 These scenes are particularly hilarious as each insults each with Wilder doing his insanity like a master, and Mostel going against him with somewhat downplayed insanity quite well as well.

 Mostel gives an entertaining lead performance here I will say though he is not my very favorite part of the film just one of the aspects within it that I quite enjoy.
 Wilder really does hold a better command of film as a medium and I will say that he does get a little more comedy out of his role.
 Nevertheless this should not suggest that I have any problems with Mostel at all, he really is very good in his role that is fitting for the sort of comedy that the Producers is.
-To be up shown a by Wilder is not really a criticism against Mostel, as Mostel definitely gives a very enjoyable performance on his own, and not being quite the funniest in this film is really not a problem.
+To be up shown a by Wilder is not really a criticism against Mostel, as Mostel definitely gives a very enjoyable performance on his own, and not being quite the funniest in this film isn't a problem.